stefanrueger/urboot/docs/background.md

     pull the board's reset line low for a short time; on a Raspberry Pi external GPIO pins can be used for that.
 If that is not possible either, then setting the watchdog timeout to a long time (see the WDTO option below) may be helpful, so one can manually reset the board before calling avrdude.
-The default for the timeout is 500 ms. Only with the urclock programmer can smaller timeouts down to 128 ms be reliably utilised.
+The default for the timeout is 500 ms, but only with the urclock programmer can small timeouts down to 256 ms be reliably utilised.

 ## Assumptions, limitations, caveats, tips and tricks for *this* bootloader